marcosrachid/java8_oca_study/README.md

 ## Creating and Using Arrays

+array index begin in 0 and goes until its length - 1.

 When trying to access an inexistence index, it will throw an "ArrayIndexOutOfBoundsException".

 arrays in java are objects.